alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 Cisco NXOS configurations use a simple block indent file syntax for segmenting configuration into sections. nxos_config provides a way to build this sections of configurations.
 Read more here. http://docs.ansible.com/ansible/nxos_config_module.html

 1. Under `ansible` folder , create a new file.
-Right click and select `New File`
+Right click on `ansibe` folder and select `New File`
 2. name it `ex-config-module.yml`
 3. copy and past the following :

     ```
     ---
-    - name:  access-list-101
+    - name:  101-internet-access list
       hosts: n9k-1
       connection: local
       gather_facts: no